DanielMichael82/walk_locally-MS2/README.md

 ### Animated Hero Image

-On the home screen you will be greeted by and animated image with a large title in the middle.
+On the home screen you will be greeted by and animated image with a large title in the middle, this is implementated on each page.

 ### Featured Cards